ctorres80/ocs-osd-manager/README.md

 ## Introduction
 Those ansible playbooks provides an intereactive menu for storage operations.
-Hope this can help you, any comments are more than welcome please send me an email to carlos.torres.alayo@gmail.com

 ## What those playbook can do for you?
 The playbooks will offer the following interactive menu: